This year skywatchers will get to witness three supermoons in a row on Jan. 21, Feb. 19 and March 20.

 For skywatchers in New York City, the Snow Moon will rise on Feb.
 19 at 5:46 p.m. and set the next morning at 7:35 a.m. local time.
 To figure out when the moon will rise and set from your location, check out this moonrise and moonset calculator at timeanddate.com.

 The third and final supermoon of the year will happen during the Worm Moon, which reaches full phase on March 20 at 9:43 p.m.
 EST (0143 GMT on March 21).
 It will become full about a day and 6 hours before reaching perigee, which happens on March 19 at 3:48 p.m.
 EST (1948 GMT).
 This supermoon happens to coincide with the vernal equinox, which marks the first day of spring in the Northern Hemisphere and the first day of autumn in the Southern Hemisphere.

-Editor's note: If you snap an awesome photo of the moon that you'd like to share with Space.com and our news partners for a potential story or gallery, send images and comments to email@example.com.
+Editor's note: If you captured an amazing skywatching photo or video and would like to share it with Space.com for a story or gallery, send images and comments to email@example.com.

 Email Hanneke Weitering at firstname.lastname@example.org or follow her @hannekescience.
 Follow us on Twitter @Spacedotcom and on Facebook.
 Original article on Space.com.